Alejogb1/job-board/blog-data/why-does-await-escape-the-local-function-when-called-from-main.md

 id: "why-does-await-escape-the-local-function-when-called-from-main"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve certainly tripped over this particular nuance in javascript's async behavior a few times, most memorably during a project a few years ago involving a complex node.js microservices architecture.
 We had a really convoluted data flow situation where a misconfigured `await` inside a helper function was silently preventing critical processing steps from happening, which lead to some… interesting debugging sessions.
 The question of why `await` seems to 'escape' a local function when initiated from `main()` boils down to the fundamental mechanics of asynchronous JavaScript and the way promises and the event loop interact.
 It's less about ‘escaping’ per se and more about how asynchronous operations defer execution.
 Let me break down the process and then we’ll look at a few code snippets.

 Firstly, it’s important to remember that javascript operates on a single thread.
 Async operations, therefore, don't run truly concurrently in the traditional sense like you might see in languages with native multi-threading.
 They rely on the event loop.
 When you use the `async` keyword to define a function, you’re essentially telling the javascript engine that this function may contain operations that will pause execution and wait for something else to complete, usually a promise resolution.
 The `await` keyword then signals that the function's execution should pause until the promise to its right resolves or rejects.
-Critically, it *does not* block the main thread.
+Critically, it _does not_ block the main thread.
 Instead, it allows the engine to continue processing other operations while the awaited promise is pending.

-Now, here's the core concept: `await` only pauses the execution of the *async function it's immediately within*.
+Now, here's the core concept: `await` only pauses the execution of the _async function it's immediately within_.
 It doesn't pause execution in the calling context (e.g. `main()`) unless that calling context is also an `async` function and itself is awaiting a promise.
 If `main()` is not async, the `await` inside the called async function simply yields control back to the event loop when the promise is pending, and javascript will continue executing the synchronous code within `main()`.
 Consequently, the async function's work continues asynchronously.
-This is why it might *appear* as if the `await` is somehow 'escaping' the local function.
+This is why it might _appear_ as if the `await` is somehow 'escaping' the local function.
 It’s not escaping; it's simply deferring the resolution process, making the execution flow asynchronous.

 Let's look at some concrete examples to really drive this point home.